shidhincr/codepainter/README.md

     $ codepaint infer "**/*.js"

-Infers coding style from all .js files under the current directory into a single JSON object, which you can pipe out to another file if you want.
+Infers formatting style from all .js files under the current directory into a single JSON object, which you can pipe out to another file if you want.
 It can then be used in a transformation (below).